 • Obtaining Consent - we have revised our consent mechanisms for obtaining personal data, ensuring that individuals understand what they are providing, why and how we use it and giving clear, defined ways to consent to us processing their information.
 We have developed stringent processes for recording consent, making sure that we can evidence an affirmative opt-in, along with time and date records; and an easy to see and access way to withdraw consent at any time.

 • Direct Marketing - we have revised the wording and processes for direct marketing, including clear opt-in mechanisms for marketing subscriptions; a clear notice and method for opting out and providing unsubscribe features on all subsequent marketing materials.

 Data Subject Rights

-In addition to the policies and procedures mentioned above that ensure individuals can enforce their data protection rights, we provide easy to access information via in the office of an individual’s right to access any personal information that MHA Monahans processes about them and to request information about: -
+In addition to the policies and procedures mentioned above that ensure individuals can enforce their data protection rights, we provide easy to access information via in the office of an individual’s right to access any personal information that Monahans processes about them and to request information about: -

 • What personal data we hold about them

 • The purposes of the processing